larson-carter/JAVA-WORK/README.md

 # JAVA-WORK
-This Is All Of My Java Projects Just In One REPO!
+This Is All Of My Java Projects for School and Personal Use, No Longer Maintained.